peberanek/beanclerk/README.md

 1. [_Network downloads_](https://beancount.github.io/docs/importing_external_data.html#automating-network-downloads): As some financial institutions start to provide access to their services via APIs, it is more convenient and less error-prone to use them instead of a manual download and multi-step import process from CSV (or similar) reports.
 Compared to these reports, APIs usually have a stable specification and provide transaction IDs, making the importing process (e.g. checking for duplicates) much easier.
 Therefore, inspired by Beancount [Importer Protocol](https://beancount.github.io/docs/importing_external_data.html#writing-an-importer), Beanclerk proposes a simple [API Importer Protocol](https://github.com/peberanek/beanclerk/blob/main/beanclerk/importers/__init__.py) that aims to support any compatible API.
 2. [_Automated categorization_](https://beancount.github.io/docs/importing_external_data.html#automatic-categorization): With growing number of new transactions, manual categorization quickly becomes repetitive, boring and therefore error-prone.
 So, why not to leave the hard part for machines and then just tweak the details?
-    * As the first step, Beanclerk provides a way to define rules for automated reconcilation.
+    * As the first step, Beanclerk provides a way to define rules for automated categorization.
     * The future step is to augment it by machine-learning capabilities (e.g. via integration of the [Smart Importer](https://github.com/beancount/smart_importer)).
 (Btw, it might be also interesting to use machine-learning to discover hidden patterns or to provide predictions about our financial behavior.)

 ### Existing importers